 The hit that took out Gerald Bull was obviously the work of professionals within whose murky world such a job is known as “wet work.”
 The list of suspects is long.

-The Israelis.
 Perhaps, Israel had the strongest motive for putting a stop to the supergun program.
 With such a weapon, Saddam could lob chemical and biological weapons into Israel.
-However, the gun would have been so huge it could not be moved about and it would take the Israeli air force a matter of minutes to destroy it, so why bother killing the inventor?
+However, the gun would have been so huge it could not be moved about, and it would take the Israeli air force a matter of minutes to destroy it, so why bother killing the inventor?

 It’s quite likely we’ll never know the answer.

 - The National Aeronautics and Space Administration says it costs about $22,000 to launch one kilogram of satellite into Earth orbit.
-The estimate for Big Babylon, if it worked, is $1,727 per kilo.
+The estimate for Big Babylon, if it worked, was $1,727 per kilo.

 - For several years, a company called Quicklaunch dabbled in space gun technology, but it faded away.
-Perhaps, there are some white-haired boffins tinkering away in the garages but for now Elon Musk’s relatively inexpensive SpaceX program means there’s little incentive to spend vast sums of money developing a supergun.
+Perhaps, there are some white-haired boffins tinkering away in their garages, but for now, Elon Musk’s relatively inexpensive SpaceX program means there’s little incentive to spend vast sums of money developing a supergun.

-- The “Paris Gun” was built by Germany during World War One.
-It was used to fire shells onto the French capital from as far away as 81 miles (130 km).
-Militarily it was of little use and the Germans destroyed the gun when defeat seemed imminent.
+- The "Paris Gun" was built by Germany during World War One.
+It was used to fire shells onto the French capital from as far away as 81 miles (130 kilometres).
+Militarily it was of little use, and the Germans destroyed the gun when defeat seemed imminent.

 - In the Second World War, Germany returned to the big gun concept and built a monstrous artillery piece.
 Two examples were built, the Schwerer Gustav and the Dora, but they had some serious drawbacks and didn’t last in service very long.